ministryofjustice/moj-sso-demo-node/README.md

 ## Notes

-This implementation is deliberately simple to show the full OAuth flow, for a full implementation you should consider using a module like [passport](https://www.npmjs.com/package/passport) with [passport-oauth2](https://www.npmjs.com/package/passport-oauth2) which will handle retrieving the access token automatically for you.
+This implementation is deliberately simple to show the full OAuth flow, for a full implementation including session management you should consider using a module like [passport](https://www.npmjs.com/package/passport) with [passport-oauth2](https://www.npmjs.com/package/passport-oauth2) and [express-session](https://www.npmjs.com/package/express-session) which will handle retrieving the access token automatically for you.